Take control of the content explosion with content analysis

 How I did it myself

 I recently did it myself, getting some control back of my own content.
 I started cleaning.
-I have a number of backup drives, old laptop, a dropbox account, a box account, mediacenter with pictures on it, some e-mail accounts, and I am sure more places where content resides that is still of value to me.
-Or even worse, can be harmful to me...
-So I am now gathering it all and trying to see if I recognize doublures, old stuff I do not want to keep etc. I am doing this because I want to have it all in one place, in the cloud.
+I have many backup drives, an old laptop, a Dropbox account, a box account, a media center with pictures on it, some e-mail accounts, and I am sure there are more places where information resides that is of value to me.
+I am now gathering it all and trying to see if I recognize identical content, old stuff I do not want to keep, etc. I am doing this because I want to have it all in one place, in the cloud.

 This sudden cleaning urge might come from the fact that I am now seeing these challenges with our clients in the ECM market.
 As I mentioned in my starting statement, I think we are now at the point where we have to act.
-And acting means insights, cleaning, consolidating and getting in control.
-What I already find a challenge with my limited amount of content, is a huge challenge for many different stakeholders in a large enterprise.
+And acting means insights, cleaning, consolidating, and getting in control.
+What I already find a challenge with my limited amount of content is a massive challenge for many different stakeholders in a large enterprise.

 - CIO’s have no insights on what content is where and why and are facing content management issues.